nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: How findmod executes

-* **Alternative 1 (current choice):** AND searching from multiple attributes and OR searching between keywords for module name and instructor attributes.
+* **Alternative 1 (current choice):** AND searching from multiple attributes and AND searching between keywords for module name and instructor attributes.
 Module code attribute only allows single keywords.
-  * Pros : Provides the ability to narrow down the search results by adding more attributes while also allowing more flexible search within the attributes.
+  * Pros : Provides the ability to narrow down the search results by adding more attributes.
 Single keyword for module code attribute allows for more focused module code searches.
-  * Cons : Unable to search for multiple modules with different module attributes and unable to search for multiple modules with different module codes.
+  * Cons : Unable to have a more general search and unable to search for multiple modules with different module codes.

-* **Alternative 2:** And searching across attributes and disallow multiple keyword search across all attributes.
+* **Alternative 2:** And searching across attributes and OR searching between keywords for name and instructor attributes.
-  * Pros : Provides the ability for a very focused module search.
+  * Pros : Provides the ability for a very general and flexible search.
-  * Cons : Attributes like instructor name and module name might be difficult to remember, and might be difficult to find with just one keyword.
+  * Cons : Unable to have a more focused search, might be more confusing for the user to narrow down his/her searches.

 ### Deleting Module feature